joelhawksley/identity/components/slides.md

 # [fit] MVC

-^ This gives us higher confidence about our views, and perhaps most importantly, makes them a first class citizen in Rails.
+^ All of these things give us higher confidence in our view layer, and perhaps most importantly, makes it a first class citizen in Rails.

 ---